 I assume that in The Hunting of the Snark Lewis Carroll and Henry Holiday take references to Thomas Cranmer and his Forty-Two articles.
-I discussed this with an anglican priest and church historian.
+I discussed that with an anglican priest and church historian.
 As this blog isn’t my echo chamber, I’ll show you his objections to what I think.

 me: I think, that the “Baker’s” 42 boxes may be a reference to Thomas Cranmer’s 42 Articles.
 And I learned that Dodgson/Carroll had issues with the 39 Articles and therefore didn’t take ordination.
 Could you give me any hints where Dodgson/Carroll may have had issues with the 39 Articles?
 And as for the 42 Articles, I think, that Carroll may have rejected #42 (“All men shall not be saved at the length…”).

 him: Why go for the 42 Articles, hardly in force for a month in 1553, when if Dodgson was denying any doctrinal statement, it would be the 39 Articles which had been in place since 1563?
 The articles of the 42 omitted in 1563 did include the article about universal salvation, but also matters about soul-sleep and millenarianism.
 As an allegorical reference, it seems beyond obscure.

 me: Carroll did not accept (https://snrk.de/wp-content/uploads/2019/04/lewiscarrollpict00carruoft_bw_ocrmypdf_345-355.pdf) the last Article in the Forty-Two Articles.
 The Article 42 didn’t make it into the 39 Articles, but there is a publication which shows that this still was a controversial issue which Carroll had to deal with.